deepspraj/Web-Scraping/README.md

 - For any doubt's please do check the sample folder before proceeding.

-**Web Scrapping is neither legal nor illegal.**
+**Web Scraping is neither legal nor illegal.**

-**Using Web Scrapping for academic purpose doesn't commits towards criminal offensiveness.**
+**Using Web Scraping for academic purpose doesn't commits towards criminal offensiveness.**

-**Some Websites thinks Web Scrapping on their website is illegal while some allows it.**
+**Some Websites thinks Web Scraping on their website is illegal while some allows it.**

 **We use lexico.com (powered by Oxford University) as the website for web scraping.
 The Results matches with the Google Results with efficiency of 100%.**